peterantypas/maiana/README.md

 I have developed a kit which includes pre-soldered (and programmed) boards as well as the antenna, main casing and heat shrink tubing.
 See [the installation manual here](https://github.com/peterantypas/maiana/blob/master/latest/Manuals/MAIANA%E2%84%A2%20Assembly%20Manual%20(Rev%204).pdf) to get a better idea of the process.

-If you are located in North America, send an email to *maiana.kits@_dontspam_gmail.com* (remove the spambot blocker of course).

-If you're located anywhere else, you can order a kit from the [OpenMarine store](https://shop.openmarine.net) which ships from Barcelona, Spain.
+~~If you are located in North America, send an email to *maiana.kits@_dontspam_gmail.com* (remove the spambot blocker of course).
+If you're located anywhere else, you can order a kit from the [OpenMarine store](https://shop.openmarine.net) which ships from Barcelona, Spain~~.

-**UPDATE: Supply is now constrained due to other work load, so keep this in mind**
+**UPDATE: I can no longer fulfill new orders.
+I have no bandwidth to build MAIANA kits**

 ### License